iphan/system-metrics-service/README.md

 ```

 #### Aggregated binned result
-This API returns raw data for one metric.
+This API returns aggregated results binned by X minutes for one metric.
 - The `metric-name` must match one of the metric configured, otherwise nothing is returned.
 - The `aggregate-function` to be used, accepted values are `avg`, `min`, `max`.
 - The `bin-minute-amount` is the bin duration in minutes.
-- The `from` query parameter is mandatory.
+- The `from` query parameter requires a timestamp in ISO format.
-- The `to` query parameter is optional, if not provided all the data from `from` until now will be returned.
+- The `to` query parameter is optional, if not provided all the data from `from` until now will be used.
 ```
 # GET /measurements/{metric-name}/aggregate/{aggregate-function}/bin-minutes/{bin-minute-amount}?from={timestamp_in_iso_format}&to={timestamp_in_iso_format}
 curl -i "http://localhost:8080/measurements/memory-usage-percent/aggregate/avg/bin-minutes/10?from=2022-02-26T04:02:11"